osposweb/osposweb.github.io/Getting-Started-installations.md

 5. **Install** software, apache and mysql/mariadb are already there.
 You only need to enable the mod-rewrite module by `a2enmod rewrite` then PHP modules by `apt-get install php-intl php-openssl php-bcmath php-curl` Type "Y" when it asks if you want to continue.
 Finally restart service by `service apache2 restart`

-6. **Download** the latest version of from the release section and uncompress it to a directory of choice
+6. **Download** the latest version from the [release section](https://github.com/opensourcepos/opensourcepos/releases)  and uncompress it to a directory of choice

 7. **Create** database and access: executing in same terminal `mysql -u root -p -e "CREATE SCHEMA ospos;CREATE USER 'admin'@'%' IDENTIFIED BY 'pointofsale';GRANT ALL PRIVILEGES ON ospos . * TO 'admin'@'%' IDENTIFIED BY 'pointofsale' WITH GRANT OPTION;FLUSH PRIVILEGES;"` the DigitalOcean's password are in the filesystem, get with `cat /root/.digitalocean_password` command before, and take **in consideration password administrative privileges** for the database users.